-Brattleboro's daily newspaper, 2003-current.
+Brattleboro's daily newspaper, 2003-current, through Newsbank.
 We apologize for occasional gaps in coverage because of problems with the online feed; if you don't find the article you need, please inquire at reference; we'll be happy to help you obtain a copy.

 "Reliable resources for green building professionals," with free access for the Brooks Memorial Library community through the generosity of BuildingGreen.
-This major resource for the green building industry is based right here in Brattleboro.
-Incorporates the GreenSpec Directory of building products, the LEEDUser for working with LEED credits, and an extensive database of technical articles and case studies for green building professionals.
+A major resource for the green building industry, based here in Brattleboro.
+Incorporates the GreenSpec Directory of building products, the LEEDUser for working with LEED credits, and a database of technical articles and case studies for green building professionals.

 Histories, financial reports, market research, and articles on selected industries and companies, U.S. and international.
 Generate and export data in a variety of formats.
 There is some limited Vermont info; it's worth checking.